civicrm/civicrm-user-guide/docs/contributions/soft-credits.md

 Soft credits and personal campaign pages
 ----------------------------------------

-The concept of soft credits is closely related to personal campaign page (which are covered in more detail elsewhere).
+The concept of soft credits is closely related to [personal campaign page] (../contributions/personal-campaign-pages).
 When someone donates by a personal campaign page, their donation is soft credited to the owner of the personal campaign page.